GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 available (such as the number of weeks of data accumulated).
 Anywhere from zero to three topics may be returned.

-### What might the Topics JavaScript API look like?
+### Access topics with the JavaScript API {: #access-topics}

-The code below provides a basic example of possible API usage (to keep it simple, there's no error handling).
+The code below provides a basic example of possible API usage to access topics for the current user (to keep it simple, there's no error handling).

 {% Aside 'warning' %}

-This snippet of code is provided only to show what a Topics JavaScript API might look like.
-API design is subject to change, and this code won't work in any browser right now!
+This snippet of code is provided only to show how the Topics JavaScript API might be used.
+API design is subject to change!

 {% endAside %}